Balqiskinanti/GreenDemic/README.md

 # GreenDemic
 GreenDemic is for families and individuals who want to keep track of their household food intake.
-Unlike other no-waste () which only tracks the items in the fridge, our () helps reduce food wastage through counting calories.
+Unlike other no-waste websites which only track the items in the fridge, our website helps reduce food wastage through counting calories.

 By :
 * Zafeerah : s10205175